-During this 7-week challenge, youth teams and their adult leaders compete to develop and implement the most creative and effective solution to a critical community issue.
-At the end of the 7 weeks, the teams have the opportunity to present their solutions to a panel of community members and be awarded monetary prizes and the opportunity to become project mentors for local non-profits for the continuation of their project design.
+During this 7-week challenge, youth teams and their adult mentors develop and implement the most creative and effective solution to a critical community issue.
+At the end of the 7 weeks, the teams present their solutions to a panel of community members and their peers, to be awarded monetary prizes and the opportunity to become project mentors for local non-profits for the continuation of their project design.

 THE CHALLENGE TIMELINE